FOREX-Dollar steadies after U.S. jobs-related losses

 By Gertrude Chavez-Dreyfuss

-NEW YORK, Feb 8 (Reuters) - The dollar was flat to slightly lower on Monday in choppy trading, holding its ground against a basket of major currencies after falling sharply on worse-than-expected U.S. jobs data last week, as investors continued to price in faster U.S. recovery than most countries.
+NEW YORK, Feb 8 (Reuters) - The dollar was flat to slightly higher on Monday in choppy trading after falling sharply on disappointing U.S. jobs data last week, as investors continued to see a faster U.S. recovery than in most countries and were also focused on rallying crypto currencies after Tesla announced a $1.5 billion investment in bitcoin.

 Speculators have been reducing short positions - bets the dollar will weaken - on the currency.
 Some analysts have flagged the likelihood that the same speculators will be forced out of their short positions by a rise in the dollar.